Financial-Times/upp-provisioners/upp-pub-provisioner/DEVELOPER_README.md

 #NOTE:currently this is the same uuid as used by the synthetic article monitor resource uuid and so guaranteed to exist.
 export PAM_CREDENTIAL_VALIDATION_UUID

-# For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
-export BRIGHTCOVE_ACCOUNT_ID=

-# You could find the keys in LastPass under the name: Brightcove
-# Make sure to surround value in quotes " "
-export BRIGHTCOVE_AUTH=

 # The following variables are used by synthetic-article-publication-monitor and synthetic-list-publication-monitor in order to check the publication pipeline for articles and lists.
 # The variables specify UUIDs and payloads that should be used to create synthetic publications by the two services.
 export SYNTHETIC_ARTICLE_UUID=